nicolaDeCristofaro/Target_Set_Selection_on_Real_World_Networks/README.md

 # Implementation
 Below we explain the implementation of the algorithm and the implementation choices (we refer to the python file "TSS_execution.py").

-1. The first step is about taking parameters from command line regarding the the probability function to be used as well as that of thresholds with the values of the constants if they are necessary.
+1. The first step is about taking parameters from command line regarding the probability function to be used as well as that of thresholds with the values of the constants if they are necessary.

 2. The second step is to load the graph that models the dataset we are using.